Proud about Pride: We Explore Creative Campaigns

 This summer, worldwide celebrations took place throughout June celebrating Pride Month.
 Although COVID-19 has put many events on hold, campaigns online have been an essential voice and point of recognition in acceptance for the LGBTQ+ community.

 Here at Rocket, we look back at the top creative campaigns celebrating Pride month.
 Whether it’s eye-catching packaging, enlisting authentic brand ambassadors within the community or reaching the masses via social platforms.

 Skittles Reverse the Rainbow on their Packaging

-Taste the rainbow has always been Skittles’ main selling point but for Pride they’re ditching the rainbow to celebrate the LGBTQ+ community.
-Instead, the brand opts for a limited-edition grey packaging, containing white versions of the iconic sweets.
+Taste the rainbow has always been Skittles’ main selling point.
+For Pride they’re ditching the rainbow to celebrate the LGBTQ+ community.
+The brand opts for a limited-edition grey packaging, containing white versions of the iconic sweets.

-Skittles has also implemented the use of QR codes (brilliantly dubbed QueeR Codes) to allow users a new level of interactivity, with the release of a Snapchat filter for users to scan and access via their phone.
-Users are the invited to access resources with partner GLAAD including acts, tips for allies to take to support the community and donations.
+Skittles also implemented the use of QR codes, brilliantly dubbed QueeR Codes.
+It’ll allow users a new level of interactivity, with the release of a Snapchat filter for users via their phone.
+Users are the invited to access resources with partner GLAAD including acts, tips for allies to support the community and donations.

 Plus, partnering with Blair Imani, an openly bisexual Muslim influencer, to shine a light to LGBTQ+ artists, influencers and creators.

 Savage X Fenty: Savage X Pride Lingerie and Loungewear designed for every BODY